Book Talk: Black music, white culture and a legendary U.S. highway

 A: The river and the road, they’re one and the same.
 The Middle West from almost the time people lived there was seen as this place of conservative unwillingness to make a lot of changes.
 And yet in the middle there is a gigantic, incredible, powerful river.

-That critical trio of music, ragtime, blues and jazz, that erupted, it’s really one of the most amazing moments of creativity in American history.
+That critical trio of musics, ragtime, blues and jazz, that erupted, it’s really one of the most amazing moments of creativity in American history.
 These people that had nothing, that had only been out of slavery for 30 years, they create this music that’s dominated American music ever since.
 And they created it by the river.
+(Editing by Patricia Reaney and Nick Zieminski)